Ted Toles Jr.

 Theodore Toles Jr. (December 4, 1925 – April 4, 2016) was an American pitcher and outfielder who played in Negro league baseball and the Minor Leagues.
-Listed at 6' 0" [1.83 m], 170 lb [77 kg], he was a switch hitter and threw left handed.
+Listed at 6' 0" [1.83 m], 170 lb [77 kg], he was a switch hitter and threw left handed which is why he was referred to as 'Lefty' Toles.

 Career

-'Ted', as he was dubbed, was born and raised in Braceville, Ohio.
+'Ted', as he was dubbed, was born and raised in Braceville Township, Ohio.
 He was a graduate of Braceville High School, where he earned the title of valedictorian.
 Toles served in the US Army during World War II.

 Toles began his professional baseball career with the Pittsburgh Crawfords in 1946, playing for them one year before joining the Newark Eagles, Jacksonville Eagles and Cleveland Buckeyes between 1947 and 1949.
 His most productive season came in 1946, when he posted a 18-7 pitching record while batting .350 as a part-time outfielder.
 Later that season, he earned an invitation to tour with the Jackie Robinson All-Stars team, where he played on the West-Coast portion of the trip.

 In 1950, Toles joined the Eston Ramblers of the Western Canadian Baseball League.
 Afterwards, he played on the Minor League affiliates of the Cleveland Indians, New York Yankees and Philadelphia Athletics from 1951 through 1953, with stints with the New Castle Indians (1951), Magic Valley Cowboys (1952), Trois-Rivières Yankees and St. Hyacinthe A's (1953).